 What is Abnormal Vaginal Discharge?

 Vaginal discharge is said to be abnormal if it has foul order, it is yellow, green or chunky.
 It might also indicate bacterial or yeast treatment.
 There are several reasons for abnormal discharge.
-Sometimes, abnormal vaginal discharge is harmless and doesn’t signal any underlying problem.
+Sometimes, abnormal vaginal discharge is harmless and doesn’t signal an underlying problem.
+(3) (7)

 Causes of Abnormal Vaginal Discharge: